 Mechanism of Action

-Dorzolamide HCl/Timolol Maleate Ophthalmic Solution is comprised of two components: dorzolamide hydrochloride and Timolol Maleate.
+Dorzolamide hydrochloride-timolol maleate is comprised of two components: dorzolamide hydrochloride and timolol maleate.
 Each of these two components decreases elevated intraocular pressure, whether or not associated with glaucoma, by reducing aqueous humor secretion.
 Elevated intraocular pressure is a major risk factor in the pathogenesis of optic nerve damage and glaucomatous visual field loss.
 The higher the level of intraocular pressure, the greater the likelihood of glaucomatous field loss and optic nerve damage.

 Dorzolamide hydrochloride is an inhibitor of human carbonic anhydrase II.
 Inhibition of carbonic anhydrase in the ciliary processes of the eye decreases aqueous humor secretion, presumably by slowing the formation of bicarbonate ions with subsequent reduction in sodium and fluid transport.
-Timolol Maleate is a beta1 and beta2 (non-selective) adrenergic receptor blocking agent that does not have significant intrinsic sympathomimetic, direct myocardial depressant, or local anesthetic (membrane-stabilizing) activity.
-The combined effect of these two agents administered as Dorzolamide HCl/Timolol Maleate Ophthalmic Solution twice daily results in additional intraocular pressure reduction compared to either component administered alone, but the reduction is not as much as when dorzolamide administered three times daily and timolol twice daily are administered concomitantly [see Clinical Studies (14)].
+Timolol maleate is a beta1 and beta2 (non-selective) adrenergic receptor blocking agent that does not have significant intrinsic sympathomimetic, direct myocardial depressant, or local anesthetic (membrane-stabilizing) activity.
+The combined effect of these two agents administered as dorzolamide hydrochloride-timolol maleate twice daily results in additional intraocular pressure reduction compared to either component administered alone, but the reduction is not as much as when dorzolamide administered three times daily and timolol twice daily are administered concomitantly.
+[See Clinical Studies (14).]

 When topically applied, dorzolamide reaches the systemic circulation.
 To assess the potential for systemic carbonic anhydrase inhibition following topical administration, drug and metabolite concentrations in RBCs and plasma and carbonic anhydrase inhibition in RBCs were measured.
 Dorzolamide accumulates in RBCs during chronic dosing as a result of binding to CA-II.
 The parent drug forms a single N-desethyl metabolite, which inhibits CA-II less potently than the parent drug but also inhibits CA-I. The metabolite also accumulates in RBCs where it binds primarily to CA-I. Plasma concentrations of dorzolamide and metabolite are generally below the assay limit of quantitation (15nM).
 Dorzolamide binds moderately to plasma proteins (approximately 33%).